 Attempt to obtain the Applicant's unique registration number at the registration agency (Applicant's jurisdiction of registration).
 If no registration number is assigned by the registration agency, the RA shall obtain the registration date.
-Business Entity registered in our country shall use the tax ID number.
+Business Entity registered in R.O.C. shall use the tax ID number.